 Burn hazard.
 Never operate lights with a damaged or missing lens cover.
 Lamps are hot and pressurized while in use.
 Unprotected lamps can shatter, causing severe injury.
 (000277)

-- 1. Verify the unit is ON and running smoothly. - 2.
-See Figure 3-11.
-Switch the main circuit breaker (A) ON (I). - 3.
-Switch the individual circuit breakers for the lights (B) ON (I), one at a time.
+- 1. Verify the unit is ON and running smoothly. - See Figure 3-13.
+Switch main circuit breaker (A) ON (I). - Switch light circuit breaker (B) ON (I).

-Figure 3-11.
+Figure 3-13.
 Light Switches and Breaker